Fixed points for group actions on 2-dimensional affine buildings: Introduction

 We note that Swenson proved in~\cite[Theorem 11]{Swenson99} that if a group $G$ acts properly discontinuously and cocompactly on an (unbounded, proper) $\CAT(0)$ space $X$, then $G$ has an element of infinite order.
 So Corollary~\ref{hyperbolic} can be viewed as a strengthening of this result in some special cases.

-Corollary \ref{hyperbolic} in particular gives a negative answer to the question of whether finitely generated infinite torsion groups can act on discrete affine buildings of types $\tilde{A}_2$ or $\tilde{C}_2$ without fixing a point.
-This question (for all $2$-dimensional discrete affine buildings) formed the initial motivation for our work, and was generously suggested to the first author by Pierre-Emmanuel Caprace as a test case to complete a first (small) step towards a Tits Alternative for groups acting on $\CAT(0)$ spaces.
-The celebrated Tits Alternative \cite{Tits72} states that every finitely generated linear group is either virtually solvable or contains a nonabelian free group.
-Over the years Tits Alternatives have been proved for many other classes of groups, for example groups acting on $\CAT(0)$ cubical complexes \cite{SageevWise} or on finite rank median spaces \cite{Fioravanti}.
-Osajda and Przytycki~\cite{OP} built on Theorem~\ref{NOP} to prove a Tits Alternative for groups with a bound on the order of finite subgroups which act properly on $2$-dimensional recurrent complexes.
+Corollary \ref{hyperbolic} in particular gives a negative answer to the question of whether finitely generated infinite torsion groups can act on discrete $2$-dimensional affine buildings (of types $\tA_2$ or $\tC_2$) without fixing a point.
+This question formed the initial motivation for our work, and was generously suggested to the first author by Pierre-Emmanuel Caprace as a test case to complete a first (small) step towards a Tits Alternative for groups acting on $\CAT(0)$ spaces.

+We prove Theorem~\ref{thm:main} in Section~\ref{sec:proof} by first establishing a result (Corollary~\ref{distance}) concerning the the realisation of distances between fixed point sets of finitely generated subgroups of $G$; this result is immediate for~$X$ discrete.
+The proof of Corollary~\ref{distance} given here uses a theorem of Caprace and Lytchak~\cite{CL10} together with properties of panel-trees.
+(Recently, Leung, Schillewaert and Thomas~\cite{LeungST} gave an alternative proof of Corollary~\ref{distance}.)
+We then reduce to the case that $X$ is a metrically complete $\R$-building and the action of $G$ is type-preserving.
+We remark that any discrete building is metrically complete, but a nondiscrete building is not necessarily metrically complete, even when it is a Bruhat--Tits building~\cite{MSSS}.
+Moreover, the Cauchy completion of a nondiscrete building may not be a building at all~\cite{Kramer}.
+In order to apply results for \emph{complete} $\CAT(0)$ spaces as well as for buildings, we use properties of ultrapowers of affine buildings due to Kleiner and Leeb~\cite{KL} and Struyve~\cite{Struyve}.